LeviScoffie/Data-Engineering-StepbyStep/week3_data_warehouse_bigquery/week3readme.md

 fUrther divided into other queries. after the modified queries the leaf nodes now talk to Colossus database that fetches the data executes appropriate operations and returns data back to mixers > root servers > results.

 This is why BQ is very fast and speedy.

+Decided to use the lightweight version of airflow in week3.
+Steps in the readme in airflow folder.